Father & Soldier: Production

 With a $14 million budget, the film was produced by Bruno Nahon's Unité and Omar Sy's Korokoro in co-production with Gaumont, France 3 Cinéma, Mille Soleils and Sy Possible Africa.
 It was co-produced by Mathieu Vadepied, with Maryvonne Le Meur and Caroline Nataf serving as associate producers.
 The screenplay was written by Vadepied and Olivier Demangel.

 Alexandre Desplat composed the original music for the film.

 Filming

 The film was shot in France from 23 August 2021 to 13 October 2021, before moving on to Senegal in January 2022.
 It was partially shot in Neufmaison, Ardennes.

-Marketing
+Release

 A 1-minute clip from the film was released on Le HuffPost's YouTube channel on 19 May 2022.
 On 10 November 2022, the film's official poster and official trailer were released.

-Release

 The film had its world premiere at the 75th Cannes Film Festival as the opening film in the Un Certain Regard section on 18 May 2022.
 It will be distributed in France and internationally by Gaumont.
-It was released in French cinemas on 4 January 2023.
+It was released in French cinemas on 4 January 2023, and in Senegal by Pathé BC Afrique on 6 January 2023.